dwaipayan-bond013/SQL-Portfolio-Projects/Zomato Sale Analysis/README.md

 GROUP BY Name, Location, MONTH(Order_Date);
 ```

-📌 Strategic Actions to Take:

-- Identify restaurants consistently showing positive growth and consider featuring them on the home page or in top recommendations.
+💡 Insights:
+- Bangkok Bites (730 Main St)
+   - Showed consistent positive growth most months
+   - Best month: May (1.324) and October (1.28).
+   - Weakest month: September (-0.961)
+- Bella Cucina (285 Park Lane)
+   - Also shows steady growth, with peak performance in May (1.322).
+   - Growth slowdown observed in March (1.0).

+✅ Business Actions:
+- Double down on Bangkok Bites' successful months with promotions
+- Investigate September drop – possibly due to seasonal changes or operational issues
+- Maintain and reinforce positive growth for Bella Cucina with targeted campaigns in underperforming months
+- Integrate MoM growth into the internal restaurant ranking algorithm to surface more dynamic and active restaurants to users
 - Optimize Promotions by allocating marketing budget based on growth trends—boost ads for fast-growing restaurants and consider retention strategies for declining ones
--  Can use this data to predict Zomato's platform-wide growth and estimate revenue contribution from various restaurant tiers.
-- Integrate MoM growth into the internal restaurant ranking algorithm to surface more dynamic and active restaurants to users.
-- Tracked order count growth ratio using `LAG()`.

----

-## 📌 Key Insights:

- - The most popular time slot is between 10AM - 12PM which suggests more people are requesting for breakfast
- -

 ## 🛠️ SQL Techniques Used